Where Is Maasai Market in Nairobi Kenya

 5- Artwork

-Buy some artwork to hang on your walls, but don’t spend a fortune on them.
+Buy some artwork to hang on your walls, but don’t spend a fortune on it.
 If your budget is more flexible, you can check out some of Nairobi’s art galleries, like those at the Railway Museum or Kuona Trust.

 You will also find a variety of wooden carvings, bowls, and baskets to add a little Kenyan vibe to your home.